 Baby greens (also called a "cut and come again" crop) are greens where you remove up to 75% of the leaves rather than remove the whole head.
 That way, you then allow it to regenerate for future harvesting.
 Because you never allow them to grow to full maturity, you can grow them a lot closer together than in traditional farming.
 You will also see your first harvest in a few short weeks.
 Growing this way will ensure that you get several good harvests out of each plant.
 You can stagger planting times for your greens so that you will always be flush with fresh leaves to harvest.

 Like most plants, you need a good source of light, good soil and adequate water and drainage.
 Pre-moisten the soil before you plant.
 This will make sure your soil is adequately moist and that the water doesn't push your seeds too far down into the soil.
 Watering with a hose or sprayer will be too powerful for your baby sprouts and greens.
 A watering can best replicates rainfall (unless you are lucky enough to have a drip irrigation system)

 What You Need

-1. After you've chosen the seed to start with, make sure you have an appropriate pot with great drainage (I picked mine up on clearance at Target for $3).
-If you need more drainage, you can use your power drill to drill additional drainage holes.
+After you've chosen the type of seeds you are going to plant, make sure you have an appropriate pot with great drainage or an area with well-tilled soil.
 It's critical that your greens don't sit in murky, overly damp soil.

-6. Label your newly planted crop (I used a cork and a bamboo skewer...excuse the poor penmanship), make sure the soil is kept moist (but not wet) and look for sprouts to emerge in 7-10 days!
+Label your newly planted crop (corks, bamboo skewers and popsicle sticks are great options!), make sure the soil is kept moist (but not wet) and look for sprouts to emerge in 7-10 days!